TheRealMarcusChiu/personal-website-2/content/travel/_index.md

 # 🌎 Traveling

-When I get the chance to step away from the keyboard, I travel — whether it’s a spontaneous road trip, a quiet hike through nature, or exploring new cities with camera in hand.
+When I get the chance to step away from the keyboard, I travel.
+Sometimes a spontaneous road trip.